okteto/samples/node/README.md

 $ git clone https://github.com/okteto/samples
 ```

-Now that you have the application code in your local machine, let's create an Okteto Environments to run the application directly in the cluster.
+Now that you have the application code in your local machine, let's create Okteto Environments to run the application directly in the cluster.

 ### Step 3.1: Launch front-end environment